typinghare/pocket-lang/docs/ast.md

 }
 ~~~

 A block function expression is a function without parameters, including the parentheses.
-The whole six lines of the example is a block function, the return type of which is ignored.
-If the return type is missing, the default value is `void`, meaning that the function should not have a return value as well as a return statement.
+The whole six lines of the example is a block function, the return basicDataType of which is ignored.
+If the return basicDataType is missing, the default value is `void`, meaning that the function should not have a return value as well as a return statement.

 ### CallExpr